GRAND VOYAGE ITALY

 Here are some ways you can give respect to your olive oil...

-• Don't even bother buying "light", "pure" or "virgin".
+• Don't even bother buying "light", "pure" or even those labeled simply "virgin".
 These are always blends or highly processed and lack the benefits of Extra Virgin in terms of flavor and health benefits.
 Buy only Extra Virgin Olive Oil... and even then, check the label to make sure the bottle actually contains 100% Extra Virgin Olive Oil.

 • Don't be cheated!
 Many large corporations are misleading consumers by their labeling and others (the Italian Mafia) are perpetuating outright fraud.
 Read more about olive oils, what to look for, how it is made and how to avoid the fake stuff in my article, HERE.